Masuwuked/Devil-Client/README.md

 1. Download the zip.
 2. Put the DevilV1 folder in .minecraft/versions folder(if you dont know where it is, in windows it is in %appdata%)

+# INFO
+if you find any bugs or some un natural stuff in it please reoprt it to me.
+My discord is Masked Alt?#7803